-- To sustain and enhance a range of employment opportunities within the parish, enabling growth by supporting existing businesses and encouraging sustainable new enterprises that help diversify the rural economy, without having adverse environmental impacts. - To promote the re-use of agricultural buildings. - To support existing employment sites within the rural parish. - To support continued viability.
+- To sustain and enhance a range of employment opportunities within the parish, enabling growth by supporting existing businesses and encouraging sustainable new enterprises that help diversify the rural economy, without having adverse environmental impacts. - To promote the re-use of agricultural buildings. - To support existing employment sites within the rural parish. - To support and enable appropriate rural diversification to ensure the continued viability.